tsmean/tsfiddle/questions.md

 There are some open architectural questions for this project.
 I'll jot them down here.

+# Question History

+Answered questions are put here for documentation how the project developed.

 ## Frontend vs Backend Transpilation

 Both the frontend and the backend are capable of transpiling TypeScript.
 So where does it make more sense?